nsdsahil/ElectroMart/README.md

 - This project was inspired by the need for a user-friendly and scalable ecommerce platform.
 - We would like to thank the open-source community for their invaluable contributions to the tools and libraries used in this project.

-## Contact

-For any inquiries or support, please contact our team at contact@sears.com.